Pylons/pyramid/docs/designdefense.rst

 If you don't like this, it doesn't mean you can't use :mod:`pyramid`.
 Just ignore this feature and avoid configuring an authorization or authentication policy and using ACLs.
-You can build "Pylons-style" applications using :mod:`pyramid` that use their own security model via decorators or plain-old-imperative logic in view code.
+You can build "Pylons-1.X-style" applications using :mod:`pyramid` that use their own security model via decorators or plain-old-imperative logic in view code.